anniezh12/hiring-engineers/answers.md

 In Agent 6, min_collection_interval must be added at an instance level, and can be configured individually for each instance.

-Simply add the min_collection_interval: 45 in the custom-check.yaml file(since I am using Agent V6,for v5 its slightly different). now Agent will collect
+Simply add the min_collection_interval: 45 in the custom-check.yaml file(since I am using Agent V6,for v5 its slightly different).

 ```
       init_config: